Brechin City

 The club got a second chance in 1929 when Bathgate and Armadale resigned.
 Brechin, Montrose and Nithsdale Wanderers applied for the vacancies, Nithsdale failing to be elected.
 Brechin had a poor record, usually finishing near the bottom of the table although they did manage tenth place in 1939, their highest position prior to World War Two.

-Having played in various shades of blue from their formation, Brechin adopted black and white hoops in 1935, initially worn with plain white socks, which were highly unusual at the time.
+Brechin adopted black and white hoops in 1935, initially worn with plain white socks, which were highly unusual at the time.
+These were dropped in 1936-37, no doubt to the relief of their laundry women.

 When the Scottish League resumed in 1946, Brechin